Portland Thorns FC: Seattle

 Since the NWSL's founding, the Thorns' most intense rivalry has been with the Seattle-based Reign.
-The Thorns' first home match was a 2–1 win over Seattle, qualified for the 2014 playoffs by defeating the Reign in the season's final match week, and didn't win at Seattle's Memorial Stadium until August 2017.
+The Thorns' first home match was a 2–1 win over Seattle, they qualified for the 2014 playoffs by defeating the Reign in the season's final match week, and they didn't win at Seattle's Memorial Stadium until August 2017.
 The Thorns defeated Seattle in back-to-back home matches in 2018, first in the season's final match week to secure home-pitch advantage, then again in the first round of the playoffs.
 Matches between Portland and Seattle broke the league's attendance records in April 2013 (16,479), July 2015 (21,144, in Portland) and August 2021 (27,248, in Seattle), and have been staged as double-headers with Major League Soccer's Timbers and Seattle Sounders FC.

 Existing rivalries between Portland and Seattle predated the league, but other sources of tension added to the rivalry before the league played a match.
 National federation allocation placed Seattle Sounders Women player Alex Morgan on Portland, and Portland Pilots national championship teammates Christine Sinclair and Megan Rapinoe on opposing sides, despite Rapinoe requesting Portland as her first-choice destination.

 As of 3 June 2023, the Thorns have played more matches against the Reign across the NWSL regular season, playoffs, Challenge Cup, and 2020 Fall Series than any other team in the NWSL, with Portland holding a record of with a -4 goal differential.
 The two top goalscorers in the rivalry are Sinclair (11) and Rapinoe (9).
 Neither team has won more than three matches in a row against the other.
 Matches between the teams quickly earned a reputation for their physicality.
 The rivalry continued even as United States players from the Thorns and Reign were in France at the 2019 FIFA Women's World Cup, during which the NWSL continued play with a match between the teams.

 Several players have played for both teams, including Allie Long, Michelle Betos, Ifeoma Onumonu, Steph Catley, Jodie Taylor, Adelaide Gay, Amber Brooks, Jessica McDonald, Danielle Foxhoven, Alyssa Kleiner, Kaylyn Kyle, Tobin Heath, and Emily Sonnett.